 14. Bernard's legal costs award is paid to indemnify him as the successful party for the cost of the litigation and is not ordinary income or an ETP.
 It is an assessable recoupment under subsection 20-20(2) which provides that an amount received as recoupment of a loss or outgoing is an assessable recoupment if the taxpayer received the amount by way of insurance or indemnity; and the amount is or was deductible under any provision of the Income Tax Assessment Act 1936 (ITAA 1936) or ITAA 1997.

 15. Debbie takes legal action against her former employer seeking damages of $170,000 for breach of contract following her dismissal from her senior executive position.
-(The Fair Work Act 2009 does not apply to Debbie as her annual salary is above the statutory cap).
+(Due to her circumstances, Debbie only has access to common law remedies.)

 17. Debbie receives an amount of $140,000 on execution of a Deed of settlement.